kevontheweb/pico-dactyl/readme.md

     - [this on from printables.com](https://www.printables.com/model/106736-raspberry-pi-pico-spacer-standoff)
   - use [this converter](https://www.thingiverse.com/thing:3770166) to mount an ec11 encoder in an mx socket.

-- use [this dactyl case generator](https://github.com/joshreve/dactyl-keyboard) that uses open cascade and generates much neater models
+I used [this dactyl case generator](https://github.com/joshreve/dactyl-keyboard) that uses open cascade and generates much neater models (cleaner stls).

 - see ``run_config.json`` for my config used to generate the case
 - installation was fairly simple:
   1. install docker desktop
   2. download the dactyl case generator repo
   3. run the ``build_docker.bat`` script.
   4. in docker desktop open the DM-shell container in terminal and run ``bash``
   5. run ``generate_configuration.py``
   6. edit ``src/run_config.json`` (don't forget to save)
   7. run ``python3 dactyl_manuform.py``
   8. open ``things/DM_left.scad`` and preview it in openSCAD
   9. repeat steps 6-8 until happy with the case.
   10. compile the case files in openSCAD and export the stls

+my tweaks were:

+- 3x6 design with 3 keys on each thumb cluster
+- remove oled clips (use ``null``)
+- make screw posts larger to fit my inserts
+- import into tinkercad to make holes for the connectors and attach mounts for the controller boards
+- cleanup mesh in blender (some of the screw posts were sticking through the outside of the case).

 ## construction